Zubenna/calculator-react/README.md

 ```
 ## Access Project Folder
 - Depending on where the project files are downloaded to, either Hard Disk(HDD), Desktop or Documents directory in your computer after completing the step above.
-- Click on the folder calculator to open it.
+- Double click on the folder calculator to open it.
 - Inside the folder, right-click and click on terminal or cmd depending on your Operating System to open it.

 ## Set Up Project Locally in Your Computer